James Jamerson: Motown

-Jamerson's discography at Motown reads as a catalog of soul hits of the 1960s and early 1970s.
-His work includes hits such as, among hundreds of others, "You Can't Hurry Love" by the Supremes, "My Girl" by the Temptations, "Shotgun" by Jr. Walker & the All Stars, "For Once in My Life" and "I Was Made to Love Her" by Stevie Wonder, "Going to a Go-Go" by the Miracles, "Dancing in the Street" by Martha and the Vandellas, "I Heard It Through the Grapevine" by Gladys Knight & the Pips and later by Marvin Gaye, and most of the album What's Going On by Marvin Gaye, "Reach Out I'll Be There" and "Bernadette" by the Four Tops.
+Jamerson's session works at Motown include most of the label's hit songs of the 1960s and early 1970s.
+His works include hits such as "You Can't Hurry Love" by the Supremes, "My Girl" by the Temptations, "Shotgun" by Jr. Walker & the All Stars, "For Once in My Life" and "I Was Made to Love Her" by Stevie Wonder, "Going to a Go-Go" by the Miracles, "Dancing in the Street" by Martha and the Vandellas, "I Heard It Through the Grapevine" by Gladys Knight & the Pips and later Marvin Gaye, "Reach Out I'll Be There" and "Bernadette" by the Four Tops, and most of Gaye's 1971 album What's Going On.
 (Note: Per Drabløs 2016: "There is no definitive discography of Jamerson's work available in existence, mainly due to the poor crediting of musicians". (p.
 146) Drabløs notes four discographies, at bassland.net, philbrodieband.com, allmusic.com, and ricksuchow.com. (p.
 186) This article primarily cites the compilation at ricksuchow.com by Rick Suchow, a New York bassist who has written for Bass Guitar, Bass Player, and Bass Musician magazines.)
-He occasionally recorded for other labels, such as "Boom Boom" by John Lee Hooker in 1962 and "Higher and Higher" by Jackie Wilson in 1967.
-Motown released 537 singles in 1960s and over 200 albums.
-According to fellow Funk Brothers in the 2002 documentary Standing in the Shadows of Motown, Gaye was desperate to have Jamerson play on "What's Going On", and went to several bars to find the bassist.
-When he did, he brought Jamerson to the studio, but Jamerson was too intoxicated to stay upright, so James played the classic line while lying flat on his back.
-He stopped touring in 1964 and began to do studio work on a full-time basis.
+He occasionally recorded for other labels, such as on "Boom Boom" by John Lee Hooker in 1962 and "Higher and Higher" by Jackie Wilson in 1967.
+Motown released 537 singles and over 200 albums in the 1960s.
+According to fellow Funk Brothers in the 2002 documentary Standing in the Shadows of Motown, Gaye was desperate to have Jamerson play on his song "What's Going On", and went to several bars to find him.
+When he found Jamerson and brought him to the studio, the bassist was too intoxicated to stand upright, so he played while lying flat on his back.

 Jamerson is reported to have played on nearly every Motown recording between 1963 and 1968, which includes over 60 top-fifteen pop singles.
 He performed on 23 number-one hits on the pop charts, (Note: Some sources attribute two additional number-one hits to Jamerson: "Love Is Here and Now You're Gone" and "Someday We'll Be Together".
-However, a 2019 study by Brian F. Wright attributes these to bassist Carol Kaye.) a record narrowly surpassed only by Paul McCartney of the Beatles, who cites Jamerson as his biggest influence.
+However, a 2019 study by Brian F. Wright attributes these to bassist Carol Kaye.) a record surpassed only by Paul McCartney of the Beatles, who has cited Jamerson as his biggest influence.
 Jamerson also performed on 56 number-one hits on the R&B charts.
 (Note: The R&B number, 56, may or may not include the following 4 hits.
 Billboard did not publish R&B charts between November 30, 1963, and January 23, 1965 – an active period in Motown's history.
 For this period, Billboard has since adapted the Cash Box charts and as of 2019 lists four R&B number-one hits by Motown: "The Way You Do the Things You Do", "My Guy", "Where Did Our Love Go", "Baby Love".)